I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

-Plus, they’ll last a long time, so this cost gets spread out -- I’ve had mine for a few years and have been consistently been wearing them 1-3 times per week depending on my training regimen.
+Plus, they’ll last a long time, so this cost gets spread out — I’ve now had mine for a few years and have been consistently been wearing them 1-3 times per week depending on my training regimen.

 If you don’t need raised-heel Olympic lifting shoes for squats, then you could use the SABO Deadlift Shoes as your only pair of lifting shoes.
 That means saving money and saving room in your gym bag.